tkivite/rails-seed/README.md

 If you IDE rubocop linter is configured well, it will also use the The IDE will also use `.rubocop_todo.yml` files for your linting.

 **Setup Faster rubocop for docker**
 We setup [rubocop-daemon](https://github.com/fohte/rubocop-daemon) in order to ensure that our linting is fast.
-Onn Mac, rubocop is pretty slow, especially on Vscode.
+On Mac, rubocop is pretty slow, especially on Vscode.
 This is added to the `dev.Dockerfile`.
 This ensure running `rubocop` in the container will use the bin script and daemonize.

 **Setup Faster rubocop for Vscode**
 Install rubocop locally for vscode.
 This will work with the ruby language service extension.